The Prodigal Sower

 You know, I worked on a potato farm and we used to plant potatoes.
 And you had to put the potatoes in very carefully.
 You had to measure them and put them down in the row and no potatoes could be lost.
 And you had this kind of a feeling that if they weren’t put straight down the line properly, and all the rest of it, that something terrible was going to happen.

 Now this is in great contrast to the way Jesus describes the sower, because the sower is taking all of the seeds and throwing them up in the air, all in every direction, and they are falling into places where they don’t belong, and all the rest of it.

-Why?
-Because the seed is the word of God.
-Now the first lesson we learn from this parable is everybody should be covered by the word of God.
-We just don’t pick on the Catholics or Protestants, or this or that, all the things we think would be appropriate for this farmer to be doing.
+Because the seed is the word of God and the first lesson we learn from this parable is everybody should be covered by the word of God.
+You just don’t pick up with Catholics or Protestants, or this or that, all the things we think would be appropriate for this farmer to be doing.

 Well, now we have a whole different understanding.
 We begin to realise that you can take a parable, a simple little story, and you can begin to see that behind it is an introduction to the heart of God.

 God has no biases.
 To God, each and every seed is precious in His eyes, and each and every seed does not have to be tenderly cared for but it has to feel that it belongs.

 And so what the Sower says, the Parable of the Sower says that the field is the whole world and everybody in it, and Jesus is there sowing the word of God.

 “Come to me, all you who are needy and tired and weary, and I will refresh you.
 I have come to heal you, to save you, to make you once again proud of yourselves and feel that you are indeed the children of God and not the riff raff that ordinary people (inaudible).

 The second thing though is, if you’re thinking this way now, you can argue one way or the other, if you’re thinking this way, there’s a very important understanding that you also …